Neural-Driven Image Editing

-\textbf{\emph{Answering \hyperref[key:rq1]{RQ1}:} As shown in Table~\ref{tab:result_comparison}, neural signals can work as reliable indicators to drive semantic and structural image editing, outperforming language-only baselines on key perceptual metrics.} Remarkably, neural-signal-only LoongX surpasses the text-based OminiControl baseline in discriminability (CLIP-I: $0.6605$ vs. $0.6558$) and robustness (DINO: $0.4812$ vs. $0.4636$).
-This demonstrates neural signals' intrinsic capability to carry reliable semantic information for image editing.
-While pixel-based metrics (L1/L2) show slight increases, this trade-off highlights the prioritization of semantic fidelity over pixel-level stickiness.
-Introducing speech cues fused with neural signals further enhances semantic alignment (CLIP-T reaching the highest $0.2588$), underscoring their combined strength in capturing nuanced user intentions for hands-free image editing.
+As shown in Table~\ref{tab:result_comparison}, neural-signal-only LoongX outperforms the text-based OminiControl baseline in semantic discriminability (CLIP-I: $0.6605$ vs. $0.6558$) and robustness (DINO: $0.4812$ vs. $0.4636$), which demonstrates the potential of neural signals as a standalone modality that carries rich semantic information for image editing.
+The slightly higher L1 and L2 errors indicate better preservation of semantic fidelity over pixel-level accuracy.
+Combining speech cues with neural signals boosts semantic alignment, reaching the highest CLIP-T score of 0.2588 and demonstrating their joint effectiveness in capturing nuanced user intentions for hands-free image editing.